 <P> <P::first-line> <P::first-letter> S </P::first-letter>ome text that </P::first-line> ends up on two lines </P>

-element is inside the ::first-line
+Note that the ::first-letter element is inside the ::first-line

 element.
-Properties set on ::first-line
+Properties set on ::first-line are inherited by ::first-letter,

-but are overridden if the same property is set on ::first-letter
+but are overridden if the same property is set on ::first-letter.

 The first letter must occur on the first